joinself/academy/docs/concepts/credential-presentation-patterns.md

 When you request a credential, you don't just ask for it by type; you can also specify **conditions** under which the user's device should share it.
 The user's device evaluates these conditions locally.
 This gives you two powerful modes of operation for every request:

 1.  **Unconditional Retrieval**: "Please share this credential."
-2.  **Conditional Retrieval**: "Please share this credential *only if* it meets these criteria."
+2.  **Conditional Retrieval**: "Please share this credential *only if* it meets the specified criteria."

 In both cases, a successful response contains the **full credential data**.
-The difference is the logic that determines whether a response is sent at all.
+The difference is the logic that determines whether a response is sent or not.

 ---